Lace Up Shoes for the 50’s, 60’s, & 70’s: The Dressy Version

 And here’s a tribute to her brother, who always poses with both arms up for pictures!

-Charlotte’s (70’s) Outfit: For mom’s dressy outfit I decided to go against my normal.
+Charlotte’s (70’s) Outfit: For mom’s dressy lace up shoes outfit I decided to go against my normal.
 Mom is still a lover of skirts and dresses, but I wanted to see if she could gussy up some leggings.

 I thought maybe some lovely neck & ear bling would create a more dressy look in comparison to the cotton leggings.